slackhq/tiny-thumb/README.md

 | --- | --- | --- |
 | ![](./img/cy.jpg) | ![](./img/tiny-cy.jpg) | ![](./img/tiny-cy-blur.jpg) |

-## High Level Tiny Thumb Generation Algorithim
+## High-Level Algorithim

+Create:
-- Convert the image to a jpeg.
+- Convert input to JPEG.
-- Downsample by scaling down and using predetermined JPEG quality parameters.
+- Downsample using predetermined JPEG quality parameters.
 - Strip the JPEG header up to and including part of the 'start of scan' marker.

+View:
+- Concatenate a known header with the tiny thumb and make some small adjustments to get a valid JPEG.
+- Optionally upsample and post process.

 ## Program Output and Reconstitution Algorithim
 The output of this program is a json object containing the key `Payload` whose value is a base64 encoded byte array.
 The base64 header can be found in the key `Debug.Head`, and the dimension offset in `Debug.DimensionOffset`.